top of page

 pexels-njeromin-33305002.jpg

-Day 3: Oct 5th: Participants will be ceremonially put out on their solo Day Walk in the morning, returning in the late afternoon to food, refreshments and community.
+Day 2 (June 16): Participants will be ceremonially put out on their solo Day Walk in the morning, returning to food, refreshments and community.
 The rest of the afternoon and early evening will be an opportunity for each person to share the story of their Day Walk, and to receive feedback and mirroring from the guides and group.
+Participant departure later this day.

 Bryan Bieniek, LGPC, MS, MAT is a Wilderness Rites of Passage guide and lead facilitator on this journey.
 He has been leading Vision Fasts and Day Walks since 2012 and believes strongly in the role of ceremony as a means to increase capacity for insight and healing.
 Read More >>